MARGINS Listserv Announcements

 Geoscience job posting with the U.S. Department of Energy's, National Energy Technology Laboratory, Morgantown, WV & Pittsburgh, PA.

 The position to be filled includes applicants from the fields of Geophysics and/or Geology.
-The opening spans a variety of R&D areas including, Methane Hydrates; High Temperature, High Pressure (HT/HP) Deep Gas Resources; Enhanced Oil Recovery; Unconventional Gas Resources (tight sands, gas shales, coalbed methane); and environmental issues associated with exploration and production technologies.
+The opening spans a variety of R&D; areas including, Methane Hydrates; High Temperature, High Pressure (HT/HP) Deep Gas Resources; Enhanced Oil Recovery; Unconventional Gas Resources (tight sands, gas shales, coalbed methane); and environmental issues associated with exploration and production technologies.

 One area of specific interest is the evaluation and characterization of methane hydrate accumulations in marine and permafrost environments.
-This R&D area is a growth area for NETL, so the applicant has significant potential to shape the direction the position and research will head.
+This R&D; area is a growth area for NETL, so the applicant has significant potential to shape the direction the position and research will head.
 Applicants from a wide variety of backgrounds are appropriate. http://www.netl.doe.gov/careers/2007/NETL-07-37.pdf

 Anyone who may be interested in working at a DOE National Laboratory in the natural gas energy research group (natural gas hydrates, coal bed methane, natural gas resource assessments, etc) is encouraged to apply.
 This includes applicants from a wide variety of backgrounds and experience levels who may have interest in the position and meet the application requirements.